AnyLog-co/documentation/mqtt.md

 <pre>
 run mqtt client where [list of options]
 </pre>
 The list of options are represented by 'key' = value' and separated by 'and'.
+Providing the ***broker*** value is mandatory.
+ALl the other fields are optional depending on the broker setting.
 The details of the topic are enclosed in brackets and the command could subscribe to multiple topics.
 Options:
 | Option        | Explanation   |